-The story introduces us with a group of high school friends getting together in an apartment for a weekend party at Cape Cod.
-It’s just a year into their college, but somehow they have moulded themselves into the new surroundings of their respective lives.
-So, as they appear for this reunion with their partners and a crate of booze, there is bound to be slight deviation from what they were in their school days.
+The story introduces us to a group of high school friends getting together in an apartment for a weekend party on Cape Cod.
+It’s just a year into their college, but somehow they have molded themselves into the new surroundings of their respective lives.
+So, as they appear for this reunion with their partners and a crate of booze, there is bound to be a slight deviation from what they were in their school days.

-Director Shane, who is also the writer of the film, certainly tries to explore an individual psyche, particularly when we often become conscious of ‘what we really are’.
+Director Shane, who is also the film’s writer, certainly explores an individual psyche, particularly when we often become conscious of ‘what we really are’.
 To explain it further, he very successfully portrays the dilemma in friendship among a group of college friends.
 And I like the fact that he keeps it simple till the very end while summing it up with a positive note.

 Considering the budget of the film and bringing together such a young cast is indeed an incredible work.
-Performance wise India Pearl as Charlotte is probably the best in the group.
-While overall the film looks really good, I believe the first half could have been a little more engaging with some kind of backstory other than the long sequence of conversation among the characters.
+Performance-wise India Pearl as Charlotte is probably the best in the group.
+While overall the film looks excellent, I believe the first half could have been a little more engaging with some kind of backstory other than the long conversation sequence among the characters.
 Nevertheless, it’s a nice watch for all indie movie lovers.